 Google takes at least 8 months to trust your site and start showing it in search results.
-Also, if you intend to earn a substantial amount from your blog, the period until this happens is usually between 18 and 24 months, and it can take up to 3 years, depending on your niche and frequency of posts.
+Also, if you intend to earn a substantial amount from your blog, the period until this happens is usually between 18 and 24 months, and it can take up to 3 years, depending on your niche and frequency of posting.

 There is no single way to make money blogging.
 The possibilities are many.

-Most bloggers display ads on their blogs, but many others work with affiliate marketing, some sell their own products/courses/services, while others prefer to have paid subscriptions on their blogs.
+Most bloggers display ads on their blogs, but many others work with affiliate marketing.
+Some sell their own products/courses/services, while others prefer to have paid subscriptions on their blogs.

 Some bloggers use a combination of all the above methods, and even others, to diversify their income streams.

 But regardless of your favorite method, to make money blogging you first need to get a blog audience.
 And the only way to do that is by writing quality articles that answer search engine questions.

 That’s why choosing the right keywords is so valuable.
 With a keyword research tool such as KWFinder, you can finally have access to accurate data about what searches, specifically, people do online, so you can choose keywords that have a lot of searches but few results.
 That way you write articles that will make Google users click through to your blog.

 Be Honest About Your Goals Or It Won’t Be Worth Starting a Blog